The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/leveling-guide.md

 ## Level 82 - 83

-* Level 82 will give you Scattergun, and until Machinist gets it's trait at level 84 that increases our single-target combo actions, Scattergun will be better on 2 target fights than the main combo.
-You should still be using Heat Blast with any Heat you have on 2.
+* Level 82 will give you Scattergun, and until Machinist gets its trait at level 84 that increases our single-target combo actions, Scattergun will be better on two target fights than the main combo.
+You should still be using Heat Blast with any Heat you have on two.

 ![](/img/jobs/mch/2022-01-03_15-49-14-995_okamiprism.png)